 Germany's BAM (Bundesanstalt für Materialforschung und -prüfung): They regulate the transport of hazardous materials in Germany.
 Ensure that your shipment complies with their guidelines.

-4. Packaging and Labeling: Proper packaging is vital to prevent leaks or other issues.
+Proper packaging is vital to prevent leaks or other issues.
 Containers should meet international standards, and each package should have appropriate labels and placards that identify the type of hazard (flammable, corrosive, etc.).